savonet/book/introduction.md

   up-to-date documentation and tutorials about specific points,
 2. the [Liquidsoap discord
-  chat](http://chat.liquidsoap.info)\index{discord}\index{chat} is a public chat on where you can have instantaneous discussions,
+  chat](http://chat.liquidsoap.info)\index{discord}\index{chat} is a public chat where you can have instantaneous discussions,
 3. the [Liquidsoap mailing-list](savonet-users@lists.sf.net) is there if you would rather discuss by mail (how old are you?),
 4. the [Liquidsoap github